Definition

 France: Government Tables Framework Bill on Transport Development (PJL No. 394)

-France has introduced a comprehensive transport framework bill mandating a 10-year infrastructure plan and phased zero-emission vehicle quotas for large shippers starting in 2026.
-Companies must align logistics strategies with escalating road-freight decarbonization targets and prepare for new vehicle safety requirements, including mandatory drug-test interlocks by 2029.
+France has proposed a 10-year transport framework mandating phased zero-emission vehicle quotas for large shippers and freight forwarders starting in 2026.
+Companies must prepare for escalating road-freight decarbonization targets and new safety requirements, including mandatory drug-test interlocks for public transport vehicles by 2029.

 EEA Joint Committee Adopts Decision 247/2025 Incorporating TEN‑T Guidelines Regulation (EU) 2024/1679 Into the EEA Agreement

-EEA Joint Committee Decision 247/2025 incorporates the updated TEN-T Guidelines Regulation (EU) 2024/1679 into the EEA Agreement, effective October 2025.
-This alignment ensures unified transport infrastructure standards across the EEA, impacting long-term logistics planning and cross-border connectivity requirements for operators.
+The EEA Joint Committee has formally incorporated the updated TEN-T Guidelines Regulation into the EEA Agreement, effective October 2025.
+This alignment harmonizes transport infrastructure standards across the European Economic Area, requiring logistics and supply chain operators to adapt to unified cross-border connectivity and sustainability requirements.

 These are just a few of the most recent Inland Waterway Transport alerts.
 Foresight tracks every jurisdiction, every day — and surfaces only what affects your portfolio, with full citations and evidence.